BuildMyDapp/vera-md/rent-collateral.md

             status: "Lend"
 ```

-### Platform SmartContract Functions
+# Platform SmartContract Functions
-these smartcontract functions will configure the smartcontract environment,
+These smartcontract functions will help to configure the smartcontract environment and these write functions are only be tramsact by Platform `owner_address`,

 ## Write functions